erikdmitchell/cycling-results-management/readme.txt

-=== UCI Results ===
+=== Cycling Results Management ===
 Contributors: erikdmitchell
 Donate link: erikdmitchell@gmail.com
 Tags: uci, cycling, bicycle, races
 Requires at least: 4.0
-Tested up to: 4.7.3
+Tested up to: 4.9.8
-Stable tag: 1.0.0
+Stable tag: 0.2.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Pulls in race results from the UCI website and adds it to your site.
+A WordPress plugin to manage cycling results.
+Designed to manage UCI race results and riders.

 == Description ==

-Pulls in race results from the UCI website and adds it to your site.
+A WordPress plugin to manage cycling results.
+Designed to manage UCI race results and riders.

 == Installation ==

-1. Upload `uci-results` to the `/wp-content/plugins/` directory
+1. Upload `cycling-results-management` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Go to the UCI Results admin tab for more and to setup.
+3. Go to the Cycling Results admin tab for more and to setup.

 == Frequently Asked Questions ==